gertjana/gertjanassies.dev/src/lib/posts/230627_new_blog.md

 };
 ```

-We get the markdown file here and return it so in our page.svelte we can do:
+We get the markdown file as a component, and return it with the metadata, we call .default on the component to make sure it gets converted to commonJS to avoid things like "unexpected token: require" when svelte tries to parse it as an ES Module. this took me a while to figure out though.

 ```svelte
 <script lang="ts">